GOP Attacks After Opening Focused On Trump: Highlights From Cohen's Testimony

 Trump received five draft deferments during the Vietnam War — four for education and one for bone spurs in his heels.

-Cohen says he asked Trump for medical records related to the medical deferment, and Trump responded that there were none because there was no surgery.
+Cohen said that he asked Trump for medical records related to the medical deferment and that Trump responded that there were none because there was no surgery.

 "I find it ironic, President Trump, that you are in Vietnam right now," Cohen said, as if speaking directly to Trump, who was reported to be watching from Hanoi, the Vietnamese capital.